renatabiniek/hush-daisies/README.md

    * As a site user I can intuitively navigate through the site so that I can view desired content.
    * As a site user I can see notifications about any changes I have made so that I have a clear understanding of the status of the action.
    * As a site user I can access the website on both mobile and desktop so that I can view the content anywhere.
+   * As a site user I can see in the site menu which page I'm currently on so that I know which part of the website I'm in.
+   * As a site user I can see in the browser which page I'm currently on so that I know which page has been opened.
+   * As a site user I can see a custom, theme-consistent 'Page not found' page when I try to access a page in error so that I how to return to the site.

   **EPIC | Account**